Lusha Pricing Review 2026: Plans, Credits, and What Each Tier Gets You

 Is Lusha Worth It in 2026?

 Lusha earns its G2 rating of 4.3 out of 5 for a reason.
-The browser extension is genuinely easy to use, email data quality is competitive, and for small teams doing targeted outbound, the Pro plan offers reasonable value.
+The browser extension is genuinely easy to use, email data quality is competitive, and for small teams doing targeted email-first outbound, the Starter and Pro plans offer reasonable value.
+If you are weighing other options, our guide to Lusha alternatives compares the leading contenders side by side.

 But Lusha is fundamentally a contact data tool.
 It tells you who someone is and how to reach them.
 It does not tell you why you should reach out now, what is happening at the account, or which signals indicate a buying window.